Home

 One of the really great things about RVers is their almost universal willingness to share the rv tips they have learned either from their own experiences or through the generosity of other RVers passing on their rving ideas for dry camping.

-I suppose the first thing a lot of new RVers wonder about is how do you go about finding campsites for RV boondocking?
 Some of us, like George and Tioga at www.vagabonders-supreme.net avoid paying for campsites to an awsome degree!
 Others, like myself, don't push it to that level of boondocking skill and discipline!

 Boondocking Tip #1 - Finding a campsite.

 My wife and I pull into an area where we want to set up a longer term RV boondocking camp.
-We'll generally start out drycamping two or sometimes three days/nights in a National Forest Service campground.
+We'll generally start out dry camping two or sometimes three days/nights in a National Forest Service campground.
 The rates there are generally very low, usually from $6 to $12 a day or so.
 Not too bad.
 Even for dry camping.

-Luckily for me, being a Disabled Vet, we recieve a 50% reduction in our camping fees.
+Luckily for me, being a Disabled Vet, we receive a 50% reduction in our camping fees.
 I don't recommend getting your back broke in the Army to save $3 a night, but, since it's there, for me, I use it!

-We usually don't set up much of our drycamping equipment in this camp, as we only plan to stay here for a couple days.During those days, as we wander around exploring, backroading and such we keep an eye out for likely "dispersed camping" possibilities.
+We usually don't set up much of our dry camping equipment in this camp, as we only plan to stay here for a couple days.

 *Side Bar*For more information on dispersed camping go to the National Forest Service home page (www.fs.fed.us) and do a search for the particular National Forest you are going to camp in and then search "dispersed camping" on that forests home page!
-See also (www.blm.gov/nhp/directory/index.htm) for searching for drycamping opportunities with the BLM. (search term is dispersed camping)
+See also (www.blm.gov/nhp/directory/index.htm) for searching for dry camping opportunities with the BLM. (search term is dispersed camping)

 When we locate a likely spot we run the Ol' Dodge back to our temporary campsite, hitch up, and haul over to the new site.Now we can set up our full camp, as we will be planning on staying in this area for 10 to 14 days.
 That usually gives us plenty of time to get to know an area pretty well.
-For RV Fulltimers staying put for ten days to two weeks makes for a healthy reduction in monthly milage,saving fuel and dollars!
+For RV Fulltimers staying put for ten days to two weeks makes for a healthy reduction in monthly mileage,saving fuel and dollars!

 Boondocking Tip #2 - Wildlife Safety!